 Prior to joining Haynes and Boone, Jennifer managed the implementation of electronic medical record software for hospitals and outpatient clinics, including a large health system with more than 20 specialties.
 She worked closely with providers and staff to ensure the software supported their workflows and documentation needs.

 Jennifer is a member of the Dallas Bar Association, where she serves on the Health Law Section Education Committee.
 She is also a member of the American Health Lawyers Association and the ABA Health Law Section.
-Jennifer is Board Certified in Health Law by the Texas Board of Legal Specialization.
+Jennifer serves as the firm’s HIPAA Privacy Official.
+She is Board Certified in Health Law by the Texas Board of Legal Specialization.